nathanritchey/dropbox-confidentiality-client/README.md

 	blocks_to_add = break_blocks_on_byte_size(blocks_edited)
 	# so as to follow chunk constraints of block size.
 	# with the last block being “fat”.
-	# Worst case, all blocks will be of size K with last block of being size (2K - 1)
+	# Worst case, all concurent blocks will be of size K with last block of being size (2K - 1)

 	add_blocks_to_dropbox(blocks_to_add)
 	# send the new blocks to drop box